A Singularity Criterion for Countable Gaussian Mixtures Based on the Feldman-Hajek Theorem: Results and Discussion

-If there exists at least one pair $(i, j) \in I_1 \times I_2$ such that $\gamma_i \sim \gamma_j$, the perfect separability established in Lemma \ref{lemma:singularity} is lost.
+the perfect separability established in Lemma \ref{lemma:singularity} is lost.
 In this case, the measures $\mu$ and $\nu$ are no longer mutually singular.
-Instead, they exhibit partial absolute continuity, which can be formally described via the Lebesgue Decomposition \cite{halmos1974measure, swartz1994measure}:
+Instead, they exhibit partial absolute continuity, which can be formally described via the Lebesgue Decomposition \citep{halmos1974measure}:

 where $\nu_{ac}$ is the portion of the mixture formed by components that share support with $\mu$, and $\nu_{s}$ represents the components that remain singular to all $\gamma_i$ for $i \in I_1$.

 In practical terms, this means that the strictly “all-or-nothing” nature of separability in GMMs fundamentally depends on the \textit{pair-wise} singularity condition being satisfied by their individual components.
 If even a single pair of components in the two mixtures is equivalent, the intersection of their supports creates a region of support overlap for both measures, precluding the existence of an error-free decision boundary.
 This highlight the importance of the condition $\gamma_i \perp \gamma_j \, \forall i\in I_1,j\in I_2$ in high-dimensional settings.